Watts-College/watts-course-policies/index.md

 ### Avoiding Plagiarism

 Some students truly do not understand what plagiarism is, and therefore plagiarize unwittingly or unintentionally.
 But ignorance is not an excuse for unethical academic conduct.
-To avoid plagiarism, review this tutorial on Plagiarism Awareness and this reference on Avoiding Plagiarism.
+To avoid plagiarism, review this [tutorial on Plagiarism Awareness](https://www.asu.edu/lib/tutorials/storyline/plagiarism-awareness/story_html5.html) and this [reference on Avoiding Plagiarism](https://owl.purdue.edu/owl/avoiding_plagiarism/index.html).
 Moreover, read the following rules that apply regardless of the citation form or style you may be using:

 1. _Direct Quotations_ – Whenever you directly quote someone else, you must provide a citation to the source of the material from which you are quoting.
 Moreover, you must put the material in quotation marks or otherwise set it off in an indented quote so the reader knows what words are yours and what words are quoted.
 It is unacceptable to use the words of others and only partially quote the original source.
 This is true even if you provide citations to the source both in text and in your references section!

 2. _Paraphrasing/Indirect Quotations_ – Whenever you indirectly quote someone else (i.e., you paraphrase the work of another), you must provide a citation to the source of the material from which you are paraphrasing.
 Simply changing the structure of a sentence, or a few words in a sentence so that the sentence you write is not an exact quote from the original source does not mean a citation is not needed.
 This is because the idea you are expressing is not your own, but rather someone else’s.

-3. _Using Other’s Ideas_ – Even if you compose an entire paragraph of writing in your own words (i.e., neither quoted, nor paraphrased), if the idea you are expressing in that paragraph is not your own, original idea, you must provide a citation to the source from which you obtained this idea.
+3. _Using Other’s Ideas_ – Even if you compose an entire paragraph of writing in your own words (i.e., neither quoted nor paraphrased), if the idea you are expressing in that paragraph is not your own, original idea, you must provide a citation to the source from which you obtained this idea.

 4. _Collaborative Work_ – If you collaborate on any work with someone else and fail to acknowledge that collaboration, you are guilty of plagiarism.
 If you have received permission from your professor to collaborate on some assignment, be sure that all of the contributor's names appear on the submission.